 And there are more contradictions, such as no lead-acid batteries but LiFePO4 technology, permanent 12 V and 230 V power, diesel heating versus gas heating, induction cooking versus gas cooking, fancy refrigerators versus a 12V compressor fridge.
 Also worth mentioning: Flexible constructions to retain floor space versus fully filling the van space.

 To prove me right, it makes the Labora project a tough challenge, but at the same time an illustration of how things can be done differently and hopefully better.
-The plan is to use 2021 and 2022 for the final construction and to publish a lot of information.
+The plan is to use 2023 and 2024 for final construction and to publish a lot of information.
 However, I am very busy with other ‘thinks’ for a living so there is no real dead line.

 Un Constructeur Sort ses Griffes Un Constructeur Traite ses Griefs!